 In the world there are different types of nuclear reactors, all of fission, installed in the different nuclear power plants.
 The UN classifies them as follows:

 - Pressurized water reactor (PWR and VVER).
 They use water at high pressure to produce steam to steam generators.
 They have three circuits.
 It is the most used in nuclear power plants.

 - Boiling water reactor (BWR): The second type most common in the world.
 The water boils, generating steam directly into the reactor core.
 The steam generated drives directly the turbines.
 They have only two circuits.

-- Pressurized heavy water reactor (PHWR): Uses high pressure heavy water as a neutron moderator and as refrigerant.
+- Pressurized heavy water reactor (PHWR): Uses high pressure heavy water as a neutron moderator and as coolant.

-- Gas reactor (GCR: AGR and Magnox): this reactor type uses graphite as a moderator of neutrons and carbon dioxide in the gaseous state as refrigerant.
+- Gas reactor (GCR: AGR and Magnox): this reactor type uses graphite as a moderator of neutrons and carbon dioxide in the gaseous state as coolant.

 - Graphite moderated by light water cooled (LGR and RBMK): Models of Russian origin.
 "Light water" is normal water.